What’s this about?

 In early May 2022 I came up with a 4G alternative to Habland and it has now been running for over a year with only VERY infrequent speed drops.

-For the data LIMITS issue, I stumbled on a company called XENET who have a €21 (all inc.) a month plan including 300GB max download data (amount, not speed) a month (supposedly unlimited but on enquiring they said it was “fair use” 300GB dropping to 64Kbps if exceeded – no-one else seems to come close to this offering at the price).
-This has proven to be enough for heavy TV/Movies and typical web use with one small caviat – see below.
+For the data LIMITS issue, I stumbled on a company called XENET who have a €21 (all inc.) a month so-called “unlimited” plan including 300GB max download data (amount, not speed) a month (just enquire, the will clarify their “fair use” of 300GB dropping to 64Kbps if exceeded – no-one else seems to come close to this offering at that price).
+This proved to be enough for heavy TV/Movies and typical web use with one small caviat – see below – and why deliberately lie in the ad? claiming “unlimited” – most others do the same with a tiny star at the bottom.

-The caviat is: I soon exceeded the 300GB/month due to excessive TV/movie use 3 days in a row.
-I discovered that I was typically turning off the TV at night but I would leave the TV Android box on overnight and the particular service was constantly downloading shows – took me 3 days to realise, but I quickly cracked that – the box and TV now go to standby when we go to bed – problem solved.
+The caviat is: With Xenet I soon exceeded the 300GB/month due to excessive TV/movie use 3 days in a row.
+I discovered that I was typically turning off the TV at night but I would leave the TV Android box on overnight and the particular service was constantly downloading shows – took me 3 days to realise, but I quickly cracked that – the box and TV from that point on,were put into standby when we go to bed – problem solved.

-By mid-July 2022 we were ensuring the TV box is on standby overnight (hence not un-necessarily consuming data) and we are now using under 10GB a day without taking any other precautions or reducing general data use.
+By mid-July 2022 we were ensuring the TV box was on standby overnight (hence not un-necessarily consuming data) and from there on typically used under 10GB a day without taking any other precautions or reducing general data use.
 I’m on the PC, blogging regularly as well as uploading videos to Facebook and YouTube – also we regularly binge-watch movies and TV shows.

 Hotspots for Backup?

-But as always you get what you pay for and the KuWFI router (photo – left) was not very sensitive at picking up 4G signals.
+But as always you get what you pay for and the KuWFI router (photo – left) was AT ALL sensitive at picking up 4G signals.

 KuWFi 4G router

-In our first test with the router in the window I got the same download speed as Habland, i.e. 30Mbps, but an UPLOAD speed of around 4* Habland speed – i.e. maybe 12Mbps.
+In our first test with the router in the window I got the same download speed as Habland, i.e. 30Mbps, but an UPLOAD speed of around 4* Habland speed – i.e. maybe 12Mbps (upload speed is important for video calls).
 In our best tests at the time, mounted near the top of our Chimney with a phone on Orange (i.e. Simyo initially) we briefly managed 150Mbps down and 50-60Mbps up.

-Holding the ROUTER near the top of the Chimney I regularly achieved maybe 60Mbps download and 30Mbps upload – not as good as a phone but good enough.
-Either way this blew Habland’s dish broadband offering out of the water for less outlay (our monthly “broadband” total now being €21 inclusive).
+Holding the ROUTER near the top of the Chimney I regularly achieved maybe 60Mbps download and 30Mbps upload – not as good as a phone but this blew Habland’s dish broadband offering out of the water for less outlay (our monthly “broadband” total now being €21 inclusive).

 I then picked a convenient location (on a simple aluminium pole) which did not offer the top theoretical speed but was regularly pumping out upwards of 50Mbps in one direction and not far off in the other.